Camping, but make it glamorous. And make it New England.

 Vibe: Coastal Camping

 Close to Acadia National Park and sitting on a beautifully rugged shoreline, the tents at Under Canvas have private bathroom amenities, organic bath products, are pet-friendly and come with complimentary USB battery packs for all your charging needs.
-Open from mid-May to mid-October, take in the breathtaking coastal views, go out in search of the Cadillac Mountain Trailhead (35 minutes away), and get in touch your sense of outdoor adventure, all over again.
+Open from mid-May to mid-October, take in the breathtaking coastal views, go out in search of the Cadillac Mountain Trailhead (35 minutes away), and get in touch with your sense of outdoor adventure, all over again.

 Vibe: Nestled in Nature